tim-taylor/evobee/doc/markdown/evobee-install.md

 To compile evobee from source, you will need the following libraries  (including header files) installed on your system:

 * Boost libraries (http://www.boost.org/)
--- specifically the program_options library
+	- specifically the program_options library
--- version 1.32.0 or higher
+	- version 1.32.0 or higher
+	- sudo apt-get install libboost-all-dev

 * SDL 2.0 (https://www.libsdl.org/)